allen91wu/pycon-tw-kktix-tracking-bot/README.md

 # PyCon TW Ticket Sales Status Tracking Bot

 ## Description
 This bot is developed for PyCon TW staffs to track the sales status of ticket.
+And Bot will fetch the ticket sales status and send the notifications every Sunday.
 ## Commands list

 - `!kktix_status`: Show the sales status of kktix page.